adityathebe/adityathebe.com/content/posts/mpd-music-setup-linux/index.md

 state_file            "~/.config/mpd/state"
 ```

 It's not necessary to create any of these files as mpd will itself create them.
+However, you'll need to create a new "playlists" directory to create new playlists.

 ## Start the service as a user